stakkr-org/stakkr/docs/pages/configuration.rst

    If you change that, run ``docker-clean`` which removes orphans images, stopped container, etc ...

+   For MacOS and Windows, we recommend to expose ports as it's difficult to access the network directly.
+Then, for each service you have a xxxxx.expose parameter (example : ``apache.expose = 8080``)

    Also, if you change any parameter such as an environment variable run a ``stakkr restart --recreate`` to make sure that you start from a clean environment.